thedalles77/USB_Laptop_Keyboard_Controller/Keyboard_Scanner_Eagle_Layouts/README.txt

-The following Eagle files can be sent directly to OSHPark.
+The following Eagle .brd files can be sent to OSHPark.
+The Zipped gerber files can be sent directly to PJRC for fabrication

 Keyboard_Scanner.brd EagleCad circuit board file for Teensy LC or 3.2.
 Original layout shown in the video.
 Use the LT2 board instead.